 - Let cool slightly, serve with butter.

 - This bread gets hard quickly.
-You can freezed it for up to 2 months.
+You can freeze it for up to 2 months.